Hye-Ararat/Ararat/README.md

 Ararat also includes an incredibly powerful but simple REST API.

-If you want to checkout out Hye Ararat yourself, check out the **[getting started guide](https://ararat.hye.gg/docs/category/getting-started)**.
+If you want to check out out Hye Ararat yourself, check out the **[getting started guide](https://ararat.hye.gg/docs/category/getting-started)**.